Biff Elliot

 Biff Elliot (born Leon Shalek; July 26, 1923 – August 15, 2012) was an American actor.
 He is perhaps best known for his role as popular detective Mike Hammer in the 1953 version of I, the Jury and for his guest appearance as Schmitter in the Star Trek episode "The Devil in the Dark".

-Personal life
+Early life

-Biff Elliot was born Leon Shalek in Lynn, Massachusetts, the son of Susan (née Bernstein) and Israel Shalek.
-He was the youngest of three brothers and his ancestors were Jewish immigrants from Eastern Europe.
-His father opened a burlap bag-manufacturing business in Presque Isle, Maine.
-His eldest brother, Irwin Elliot Shalek (Win Elliot) was a popular radio and television host and sports commentator.
-His other brother Stanley was president of his father's business.
+Elliot was born in Lynn, Massachusetts, the son of Susan (née Bernstein) and Israel Shalek.
+He was the youngest of three brothers.
+His ancestors were Jewish immigrants from Eastern Europe.

-Elliot took the nickname of Biff when he became involved with amateur Golden Glove boxing.
-After his mother learned of his fighting and canceled any further fights, Elliot played other sports, including track and football.

-While in college at the University of Maine, Elliot enlisted in the United States Army, serving in North Africa and Italy in the 34th Infantry Division during World War II.
-After the war, Elliot served six months of occupation duty and was shipped home, where he resumed his education at the University of Maine, graduating in 1948 with a degree in journalism.

-Elliot met his first wife Elizabeth (Betty) Dole at college, and she left after her sophomore year to marry him.
-They moved to New York City, where Betty worked as a high fashion model.

-Elliot worked steadily in films and television until his wife's death in 1974 at the age of 45.
-He married again in 1977 to Connie Bandy, and they remained married for 35 years until his death in 2012.

-He was the brother of Win Elliot, a longtime CBS Radio Network sportscaster and 1950s television game-show host.

 Career

 Elliot, who had acted during his college years, abandoned writing to pursue television roles.
 He appeared in many important dramatic shows of the time, mostly playing tough, working-class characters.
 When Elliot was spotted by a Hollywood attorney while performing in a television episode, the attorney recommended him to Victor Saville, the producer who was preparing the first film adaption of Mickey Spillane's I, the Jury.
 After securing the part following a 15-minute audition, Elliot was brought to Hollywood and prepared for the role by reading Mike Hammer novels, often spending the entire night reading them.
 I, the Jury became Elliot's first leading film role, and he was the first actor to portray the Mike Hammer character in a film.
 Although Elliot was signed to a long-term contract as Mike Hammer, other actors were later cast in the role.

 In 2004 Elliot recorded a commentary track for I, the Jury.